-- Obligations concerning Negotiations relating to Cessation of the Nuclear Arms Race and to Nuclear Disarmament (Marshall Islands v United Kingdom) (International Court of Justice): Instructed (with Sir Daniel Bethlehem QC and Guglielmo Verdirame) by the United Kingdom.
+- Obligations concerning Negotiations relating to Cessation of the Nuclear Arms Race and to Nuclear Disarmament (Marshall Islands v United Kingdom) (International Court of Justice): Instructed (with Sir Daniel Bethlehem KC and Guglielmo Verdirame) by the United Kingdom.
 Following a Preliminary Objections hearing in March 2016, the ICJ accepted, in its Judgment of 5 October 2016, that there was no justiciable dispute between the parties and that it could therefore not proceed to hear the merits of the claim. law gave effect to this customary international rule.

 - Arbitration & related court applications

 Jessica has acted and advised in arbitrations across a wide range of jurisdictions, including Hong Kong, Singapore and the Dubai International Financial Centre.
 She has experience of a wide range of institutional rules, including ICC, LCIA, LMAA and UNCITRAL.
 Jessica also sits as an arbitrator and is a member of the LCIA.
 Recent instructions include:

 - Representing the respondent state in two related billion dollar investment disputes under UNCITRAL rules;

 - Acting and advising in an arbitration involving claims of breach of trust, fiduciary duty and contract in the context of the sale and supply of oil;